 I was finding my rhythm with gravel riding and thoroughly enjoying the southern Namib desert scenery.
 Namibia is one of my favourite countries, perhaps my favourite because its so unspoiled, beautiful and wild.
 The riding is on the enjoyable side of challenging, the colours are unearthly, the air is pure, and there are African wild animals and birds everywhere.

 I was riding in a particularly desolate area when I saw a figure simmering in the distance ahead.
 As I drew closer I realized it was a man, and closer still, a European man.
 He looked like a sort of street sleeper tramp you see in an English city, except without a dog or selling the “Big Issue”.
 I drew up along side him and asked if he was OK, or needed anything.

 ‘Nay, I’m fine, mon’, came the reply in a thick Scottish accent.

 Intrigued, I took off my helmet, looked around me from horizon to horizon and asked where he had come from.

 I asked him if he was hungry.
 He did look very thin and haggered, and he was miles away from anywhere.
 But, he said he was fine.
 Nonetheless, I fished around in my supplies and gave him some bread rolls with ham and cheese that I had in my pannier, and a bottle of water.
 He took the rolls without any expression of obvious gratitude, but gave back the water saying I should keep it to stay hydrated.
 I was in somewhat of a state of shock and he was just fascinated by my motorcycle.
 I guess it would be a exhibit in a future museum, as indeed the Namib desert elephant must later become.

 The riding in the Namib was glorious.
 It was beautiful.
 I felt very free.
 I could go and do anything I wanted.
 No pressures.
 My only sadness was that I could not share it with anyone.
 On other expeditions I would.

-I did a circular route out toward the canyon and by mid afternoon ended up at strange bar cum restaurant in the middle of nowhere called Canyon Lodge that was surrounded by sand and the rusted shells of 1950s cars with cactus growing up through them.
+I did a circular route out toward the canyon and by mid afternoon ended up at strange bar cum restaurant in the middle of nowhere called Canyon Lodge that was surrounded by sand and the rusted shells of 1950s cars with large cactus plants growing up through them.